 It helps nobody when you hide potential red flags from your recruiter.
 Today, companies invest in thorough background checks before hiring potential employees.
 So if you have any unsavory elements in your past, it’s best to forewarn your recruiter upfront.

 You may not want to capture them in your resume, but you will need to let your recruiter know if:

 - You have had breaks in employment.
 (This is easy to disguise, but don’t.)

 - You were given the pink slip from a past company.
 (This could be for various reasons: from bad performance to the economic meltdown.
 Ensure that you stay ruthlessly honest with your recruiter.)

-Top recruiters often go out on a limb to find your dream job, placing enormous trust in you.
+Top recruiters often go on a limb to find your dream job, placing enormous trust in you.
 Here, you return the favor.
-They will often reciprocate with understanding and perhaps even help you overcome past digressions.
+They often reciprocate with understanding and perhaps even help you overcome past digressions.

 6. Participate in your hiring